HackerCupAI/starter-kits/autogen/README.md

 ## Output
-Creates `generated_code.txt` which will takes input filepath and typically generates and file outputs.
+Creates `<problem_id>_generated_code.txt` which will takes input filepath and typically generates and file outputs.
 These outputs can later be validated.

 For the competition, only inputs will be provided.